JaredTherriault/ComfyUI-JNodes/README.md

  * Lora Picker: a context option in ImageDrawer that displays your loras in a grid something like in a1111 and allows you to search for and copy the lora command in a1111 format (use [Coziness](https://github.com/skfoo/ComfyUI-Coziness) or something similar to support text loras) as well as the trained words.
 Click tag words to automatically search for similar local loras.
 Works best with loras downloaded with [Civit Downloader](https://www.ayamaru.com/more).

    ![image](https://github.com/JaredTherriault/ComfyUI-JNodes/assets/8760446/141ea856-e9b7-4ece-825d-be0aa1ceedf0)
+ * Drag and drop from lora picker to canvas to add lora loaders (for people who don't want to use text loras)
  * EditAttention improvements (undo/redo support, remove spacing)
  * Status (progress) indicators (percentage in title, custom favicon, progress bar on floating menu)